 Postmark users have four different possible roles: Account Owner, Account Admin, Server Admin, and Server Viewer.
 These four roles allow you to give your users different levels of access for reading, creating, and modifying Servers, API Tokens, billing information, and even other Users in your Postmark account.

 Account Owners have view and edit rights to all account information and settings.
 Account Owners can add users, change Server settings, and even delete the entire account.
 The person who signed up for the Postmark account automatically becomes the Account Owner when the account is created.
-Account Owners can also change another user’s role to Account Owner by
+Account Owners can also change another user’s role to Account Owner by transferring ownership to them.

 Account Admins have all the permissions of an Account Owner (account wide access, can change billing information, etc.).
 The one restriction on Account Admins is that they cannot delete the account.
 The Account Admin role should be used for users that need to be able to access and modify billing information, create users, create Sender Signatures or Domains, and create Servers.